fridavbg/fridavbg/README.md

 # Major bookworm who is learning to code
-(currently studying web development at a Swedish Univeristy, Blekinge Technical Institute.)
+(currently studying web development remotely at a Swedish Univeristy, Blekinge Institute of Technology.)

 My name is Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 13 years.